epiecs/mikodo/README.md

 The order of preference is hosts > groups > defaults.
 Imagine a situation where you have an inventory and have set a default username and password in the default settings.
 Within your inventory you also have one host where there is a password set within the host config.

-That host will take the password defined within the host while other hosts that do not have a password set at host (or group level) will fall back to the password set in the default settings.
+The password defined in the host will take precedence over the password provided in the default settings.

 ### Writing your own inventory providers